 Dear Jean, I want to look like I’m wearing no makeup, but I also want to look my best in as little time as possible!
-If you were going to recommend just one thing (rather than a whole routine), what should I get? —Violet G.
+If you were going to recommend just one thing (rather than a whole routine), what should I get? —Violet S.

-Dear Violet, I used to think that a “natural” (aka non-intense) color was the most natural-looking.
-But after years of watching makeup artists, particularly the brilliant Dick Page, I know that it’s less a matter of the color’s intensity, and more a matter of its texture.
-This is less from watching makeup artists and more from watching people try makeup on—a little hot pink makes just about every skin tone on earth look instantly prettier.
+Dear Violet, I used to think that a “natural” (aka nonintense) color was the most natural-looking.
+But after years of watching makeup artists, particularly the brilliant Dick Page, I know that it’s less a matter of the color’s intensity and more a matter of its texture.
+And something I’ve learned less from watching makeup artists and more from watching people try makeup on—a little hot pink makes just about every skin tone on earth look instantly prettier.

-A sheer hot pink—this citrusy, balmy, warm-yet-cool amazing-on-all-skins one from Olio e Osso—looks alarming to some in the (adorable) tube, but smooth it on, even without a mirror, and your whole face brightens up.
+A sheer hot pink lip balm—this citrusy, balmy, warm yet cool, amazing-on-all-skins one from Olio e Osso—looks alarming to some in the (adorable) tube, but smooth it on, even without a mirror, and your whole face brightens up.
 It looks like nothing, but it stealth-manages to make a huge difference.

 Swipe a bit at the apples of your cheeks, then rub a little to blend.
 The combination of the cheek plus lip is so flattering, even on bare skin with no other enhancements, that it simply must be tried.